 Telling the story with a painting

 An illustrative drawing or sketch that is faithful to a photograph leaves little open for self-interpretation and is, therefore, a little short of receiving the art label, technically perfect and brilliant as it may be ( We all love seeing work from a good illustrator though).
+Other times the picture may become too 'arty' and just not have any meaning at all.

 Herbert Melville Harriman won the 1899 United States Amateur Golf Championship defeating Findlay S. Douglas in the final match 3 & 2.